 The ads show up on FaceBook all the time.
 They talk about wonderful lenses that will turn your smart phone into a camera that is better than a DSLR costing thousands of dollars.
 They brag about German engineering, a NASA optical formula, or the testing that proves their lenses are better than expensive lenses from Nikon, Zeiss, Leica, or Canon.
 The names of the companies change on a regular basis, but the scam is the same.
 Sad to say, a lot of people actually fall for this nonsense.

-The lenses are usually sold for $50 or more (and as much as $224.50).
+The lenses are usually sold for $50 – $60 or more (and as much as $224.50).

 So be careful out there.

-Apexel Set of Four Camera Phone Lenses – This is the set of lenses I bought at Amazon to test cheap, poor quality Chinese lenses.
+Apexel Set of Four Camera Phone Lenses – One of the sets of lenses I bought at Amazon to test cheap, poor quality Chinese lenses.

 This article is also one in a series of articles that will guide you to the best of all things photographic.
 The rest of the series is here: Buyer’s Guide: Recommendations For The Best Photography Equipment, Software, Books, Magazines, DVDs, Online Photo Labs and More.